Rethinking the Value of Agent-Generated Tests for LLM-Based Software Engineering Agents: RQ2: What Feedback Signals Do Agent-Written Tests Provide?

 \paragraph{Motivation.} In our high-autonomy setting where testing is optional, tests may play different roles depending on the feedback they emit when executed.
 RQ1 treats tests as \emph{events} in the trajectory—whether agents write them, when they appear, and how often they are run.
 RQ2 shifts to the \emph{content} of those tests: the feedback they produce during execution.
 We capture this feedback through two common signals in agent-written tests: \textbf{assertions} (which fail when conditions are violated) and \textbf{value-revealing prints} (which expose runtime values).
 This view clarifies what agents use tests \emph{for} when resolving GitHub issues.

-\paragraph{Experiment Design.} RQ2 conditions on tasks that write at least one test artifact and reports descriptive summaries of two aspects of test feedback: \begin{itemize}[leftmargin=*] \item \textbf{Signal counts} (RQ2.1): how many feedback statements appear in agent-written tests, split into assertions vs.\ value-revealing prints. \item \textbf{Assertion types} (RQ2.2): what types of assertions appear in agent-written tests, using a four-type categorization. \end{itemize}
+\paragraph{Experiment Design.} RQ2 conditions on tasks that write at least one test artifact and reports descriptive summaries of three aspects of test feedback: \begin{itemize}[leftmargin=*] \item \textbf{Signal counts} (RQ2.1): assertion vs.\ value-revealing print counts in agent-written tests. \item \textbf{Assertion types} (RQ2.2): what types of assertions appear in agent-written tests, using a four-type categorization. \item \textbf{Print types} (RQ2.3): what value-revealing prints typically inspect, using a three-type categorization. \end{itemize} RQ2.1 stays at the \emph{task level} and measures how much feedback agent-written tests emit overall.
+RQ2.2 and RQ2.3 then move to the \emph{statement level}, categorizing assertion and value-revealing print statements separately.